horaciovelvetine/finding-centroids/README.md

 ## The Components of the Problem

 - "A set of vertices" can be any length, but will always have 3 attributes which are important to the calculation: `x`, `y`, and `weight`.
-- Weight can be thought of as the importance of the vertex in the calculation of the centroid, and in the larger context of [FDG](https://github.com/horaciovelvetine/ForceDrawnGraphs) a way of representing the strength of the relationship between two Wikipedia entries.
+- Weight can be thought of as the importance of the related vertices position in the calculation of the centroid, and somewhat analagous to the strength of the relationship between two vertices.
+The stronger the relationship, the closer those two vertices should be positioned.
 - 'calculate an average' is a bit of a misnomer, as the centroid is not necessarily the average of the points, but rather the point which minimizes the sum of the squared distances between itself and all other points or, **"best represents the entire set"**.
 However, the math to arrive at the solution is the same as calculating any average, with a minor adjustment to account for the weights, and is easy find.

 ## The Math